TheKoola/eosstracker/doc/EOSS-BaseOS-Ubuntu24.md

 <a name="installos"></a>
 ## Install the base OS

 Start with a clean install of Ubuntu 24.04 Server LTS.
 During the installation it will ask for a username/password as well as a "computer name" or hostname.
 Use the following:
 ```
 User Name:  EOSS Tracker
 Computer name:  eosstracker
 username:  eosstracker
 Password:  <insert standard password>
 ```
+The installer will prompt you to install the OpenSSH Server.
+Select it to install, and choose to allow password authentication over SSH.

 ## Update software